vpoupet/myriad/README.md

 * <kbd>&darr;</kbd> or <kbd>S</kbd>: next slide (first step)
 * <kbd>&uarr;</kbd> or <kbd>Z</kbd>: previous slide (first step)
 * <kbd>J</kbd>: jump to a page number (prompts the user for a number)
-* <kbd>X</kbd>: realign scrolling to current slide
-* click on top-left corner of current slide: previous step
+* click on bottom-left corner of current slide: previous step
-* click on top-right corner of current slide: next step
+* click on bottom-right corner of current slide: next step

 # Themes